World to gain from gas glut if regulation right

 High natural gas prices over the past years have helped spur investment in previously unavailable, unconventional gas reserves that include so-called tight-gas, shale gas, and coalbed methane resources.

-Yet a boom in these resources can only happen if measures are taken to ensure these reserves are extracted in a socially and environmentally satisfactory way, the IEA said in a report presented in London on Tuesday.
+Yet a boom in these resources can only happen if measures are taken to ensure these reserves are extracted in a socially and environmentally satisfactory way, the IEA said.

-Environmental group Greenpeace said in reaction to the report that it opposed the exploration of unconventional gas.

-"Greenpeace opposes the exploitation of unconventional gas reserves because the impacts have not been fully investigated, understood, addressed and regulated," it said.
-"The IEA report essentially affirms that these concerns are real but falls short of actually addressing them."

 Australia, India, Canada and Indonesia are also set for big increases in unconventional gas production, it said.